 Children and teens need friends.
 Friends aren’t just the “icing on the cake.”
 Friends aren’t even the cake.
 Friends are the vegetables.
 Having friends is socially and emotionally protective.
 Being told “you’ll never have any friends” can easily be shrugged off by a child who has friends — and a friend might even step in to prove it wrong.
 But for a socially isolated child, there is no one to demonstrate that it isn't true, and that can feel like a death sentence.
 Without the social protection that children provide for their friends, a child without friends is an easy target — and a useful one.
 Unkind behavior toward children without social status is rewarded with social capital and elevated social status, because it highlights the status differential.
 Calling attention to this difference in status results in a depletion of social capital and a lowering of social status for the target of that unkindness, who has no one to intervene.
 Defending a low-status child is like touching someone with “cooties,” so bystanders rarely step in.
 In contrast, allying with socially aggressive, high-status children earns social capital without risking any — with no one to defend their low-status targets, there are no negative consequences for bystanders who laugh or join in.
 Even when they do nothing, bystanders encourage aggression, because doing nothing further proves that the target has no one on their side.

 As a result, a child at the bottom of the social ladder becomes “untouchable.”
 Even if that child has a delightful personality and loads of friends elsewhere, in a social system in which she lacks social capital, she is not likely to acquire friends.
 Befriending an untouchable doesn't earn the higher-status child any social capital, and the idea is so overwhelmingly unattractive that it is generally not even considered.
-Science writer Amy Alkon coined the term “social greed” to describe the unwillingness to risk social capital without an anticipated return on investment that's common in this kind of social economy.
+Science writer Amy Alkon coined the term “social greed” to describe the unwillingness to risk social capital without any anticipated return on investment that's common in this kind of social economy.

 Children with status erroneously believe that the reason untouchables have no social status is because they are repulsive, but in truth, it is precisely the reverse.
-The lack of social status is what makes an untouchable appear repulsive.
+A lack of social status is what makes an untouchable appear repulsive.
 This is why the single most effective peer intervention for eliminating bullying is for children to befriend those who are targets.
-But out of fear that associating with an untouchable could result in their own fall down the social ladder, children justify their refusal to spend social capital to help them, often without realizing they are using manufactured reasons to dislike those low-status children.
+But out of fear that associating with untouchables will result in their own fall down the social ladder, children justify their refusal to spend social capital to help them, often without realizing they are using manufactured reasons to dislike those low-status children.

 Parents teach this kind of thinking early.
 They tell children to “walk away” when they see a child being mean to another child.
 “Don’t fight other people’s battles,” they advise.
 “Avoid the drama."
 As a rule, we don't teach children to tend, defend, and befriend those without social status — to spend social capital on them.
 While some mothers I’ve asked believe in bystander intervention in theory, in practice no parent has ever told me that they actively encourage their children to stand up for or befriend socially isolated children.
 One mother of an especially high-status child (a “popular” girl) told me that while it’s not okay with her for her daughter to be “unkind” to anyone, she doesn’t believe in telling her daughter to befriend bullied children, because she feels strongly that her daughter has the right to choose her own friends without parental interference.

 After two years of eating lunch alone at school, being the target of intentional relational aggression, social exclusion, and even four separate physical attacks, Natalie Hampton finally escaped the school where no one defended her.
 Today, she's a vibrant, happy senior in high school.
 She has lots of friends, and she looks forward to graduation.
-Her transformation began on her first day of high school, when, just like before, Natalie didn’t know anyone.
+Her transformation began on her first day of high school, when, just like before, mat her new school, Natalie didn’t know anyone.
 This time, however, another student, seeing that she looked lost, befriended her.
 “It saved my life,” Natalie reveals in her TEDx Teen talk.

 All it took was one person.
 With one friend, she was no longer untouchable.
 She could make other friends — and she did.
-For two years, Natalie Hampton ate lunch alone.
-So after she changed schools, whenever she saw someone eating lunch alone, she would invite them to join her friends at their table.
+At her new high school, whenever she saw someone eating lunch alone, she would invite them to join her friends at their table.
 She knew that by saying “sit with us,” she protected other children from becoming untouchable.
 “Each time, the person’s face would light up, and the look of relief would wash over [it],” she says.
 “Some of those people have become some of my closest friends.”
 Natalie was willing to give up her social capital, but she discovered that when a person has friends, spending social capital by befriending those without it lifts people up without bringing anyone down.
 If “sit with us” became the ethos in middle school, bullying would be a thing of the past.